 What does a PR agency do?
 What can a PR agency do that you can’t manage in-house?

 A PR agency will help your business nurture, enrich, and protect your reputation.
-This works on the globally understood premise that, in B2B PR, businesspeople only buy from someone that they like and trust.
+This works on the globally understood premise that, in B2B PR, business people only buy from someone that they like and trust.
 A poor reputation has a direct impact on your ability to sell and therefore your bottom line.
-PR campaigns can be designed to focus on different aspects of your business plan and because there are many ways of achieving the desired results, external professional help is often sought from a PR agency.
+PR campaigns can be designed to focus on different aspects of your business plan and because there are many ways of achieving the desired results, external professional help from a PR agency is often sought.

 At EC-PR, we define public relations as the management of everything you say and everything you do to create the best possible conditions for your brand to succeed.
 Words and deeds which must be anchored in truth.

 The Chartered Institute of Public Relations (CIPR) define PR:

 “Public Relations is about reputation – the result of what you do, what you say and what others say about you.”

 “Public Relations is the discipline which looks after reputation, with the aim of earning understanding and support and influencing opinion and behaviour.
 It is the planned and sustained effort to establish and maintain goodwill and mutual understanding between an organisation and its publics.”

 Although PR is an ancient discipline, it is constantly evolving because of changes in technology, society, and the way we consume media.
 The biggest changes have happened in the last ten years, mainly because of the rise of social media and its ability to deliver information and rumour, instantly.
 Because the media is so fast-moving now, PR professionals are constantly learning, acquiring new skills, and adapting.

 Why your business needs to invest in PR